Background pattern

 The risk of blood clots in the veins is approximately 1.3 to 3 times higher in HRT users than in non-users, especially during the first year of treatment.

-Blood clots can be serious, and if they move to the lungs, they can cause chest pain, difficulty breathing, fainting, or even death.
+Blood clots can be serious and if they move to the lungs, they can cause chest pain, difficulty breathing, fainting, or even death.
 This condition is known as pulmonary embolism or PE.

-• if you have cancer
+• If you have cancer

-• if you are severely overweight
+• If you are severely overweight

-• if you have ever had a blood clot
+• If you have ever had a blood clot

-• if any of your close relatives have had blood clots;
+• If any of your close relatives have had blood clots;

-• if you have a rare disease called systemic lupus erythematosus.
+• If you have a rare disease called systemic lupus erythematosus.

-If any of these situations apply to your case, consult with your doctor to see if you should use hormone replacement therapy.
+If any of these situations apply to your case, consult your doctor to see if you should use hormone replacement therapy.

-In the case of women aged 50-60 whoare taking hormone replacement therapyonly with estradiol for a 5-year period, the figure would be 5-8 cases per 1,000 (i.e., one additional case).
+In the case of women aged 50 to 60 who are taking hormone replacement therapywith only estrogen for a 5-year period, the figure would be 5 to 8 cases per 1,000(i.e., one additional case).

-If you suffer from:
+If you suffer:

-• swelling of the leg;
+• a painful swelling of the leg;

 • sudden chest pain;